huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 - Non-exponential mean averaged (EMA) weights which shouldn't be used for inference.
 You should use this variant to continue finetuning a model.

 > [!TIP]
-> When the checkpoints have identical model structures, but they were trained on different datasets and with a different training setup, they should be stored in separate repositories instead of a variant.
+> When the checkpoints have identical model structures, but they were trained on different datasets and with a different training setup, they should be stored in separate repositories.
 For example, [stabilityai/stable-diffusion-2](https://hf.co/stabilityai/stable-diffusion-2) and [stabilityai/stable-diffusion-2-1](https://hf.co/stabilityai/stable-diffusion-2-1) are stored in separate repositories.

 Otherwise, a variant is **identical** to the original checkpoint.
-They have exactly the same serialization format (like [safetensors](./using_safetensors)), model structure, and the weights have identical tensor shapes.
+They have exactly the same serialization format (like [safetensors](./using_safetensors)), model structure, and their weights have identical tensor shapes.

 | **checkpoint type** | **weight name**                             | **argument for loading weights** |
 |---------------------|---------------------------------------------|----------------------------------|